wout/rosetta/docs/localization.md

 # => "123,456.789000"
 ```

+!!! info
-🗒️ **Note**: In the background, Rosetta uses Crystal's native `Number#format`
+    In the background, Rosetta uses Crystal's native `Number#format` method and
-method and accepts the same parameters.
+    accepts the same parameters.

 ## The `Localizable` mixin
 Include this mixin anywhere you want to work with localized dates, times and